 While cannabis use is not yet federally legal, 34 states have legalized cannabis for adult use or medical purposes.
 We can expect more states to join them in the coming years.
 As much of the social stigma of cannabis has faded, more cannabis holidays and celebrations are created.
 The largest cannabis holiday is April 20th, named after the decades-old cannabis codeword, “420.”
 The second-place holiday goes to Green Wednesday, a cannabis shopping event on the Wednesday before Thanksgiving in anticipation of a decadent feast.

-The third-most popular is 710 which is a celebration of concentrates (also known as oils or extracts), and takes place on July 10th.
+The third-most popular is 710 which is a celebration of concentrates (also known as oils or extracts), and takes place on July 10th, and features a variety of deals on cannabis products.
 If you haven’t experienced the distinct effects of cannabis concentrates, 710 may be the ideal time to get started.

 What is 710?